AndreasKvammen/ML_dust_detection/README.md

   3. classify_file.m - is a MatLab function that classifies a .cdf file
   4. preprocess_cdf.m - is a MatLab function that import the .cdf file and preprocess it for classification
   5. preprocess_signal.m - is a MatLab function that performs the 4-step pre processing proceedure
+  6. cdf_CNN_classifier.pdf - presents the MatLab code and resulting plots in pdf format

 ## Dust Impact Rates
+The folder "Dust impact rates" contain the